Football at the 2008 Summer Olympics – Men's African Qualifiers: Second round

-First leg played on February 7 and February 8, 2007.
-Second leg played on March 23 to March 25, 2007.
+First legs played on 7 and 8 February 2007.
+Second legs played from 23 to 25 March 2007.

 ' Burkina Faso penalized by FIFA for allegedly using two overage players during first leg match against Ghana.
 The original score was Burkina Faso won by 2–0.

 ' DR Congo failed to appear, and blamed poor flight connections.
 FIFA handed walkover to Senegal.